jlpteaching/dinocpu/assignments/assignment-4.md

 Additionally, a few minor differences include:

 1. Updates to the hazard detection logic to deal with taken branches in the ID stage.
+For this, you should modify the hazard detection unit in `src/main/scala/components/hazardbp.scala`.
 2. Updates to the `taken` logic in the execute stage.
 3. Logic to update the branch predictor.
 4. Generally cleaning up of some of the other code in the pipelined CPU.